sudhi001/APIValidator/README.md

-Certainly!
-It appears that you want to create a proof-of-concept (POC) project using Python and the Behave framework to test a REST API.
-I'll elaborate on how you can structure such a project:
+This is a proof-of-concept (POC) project using Python and the Behave framework to test a REST API.

 ### Project Structure: